mmartinsthiago/mpackages_autocomplete/README.md

     ```

 ## How to use
-After installation, you can use the mpackage command with superuser privileges to simplify package management.
+After installation, you can use the `mpackages` command with superuser privileges to simplify package management.
 The command follows this structure:
 ```
-sudo mpackage <option> <package>
+sudo mpackages <option> <package>
 ```
 ### Available options
 1. **"update"**: Updates all packages installed with Pacman.
     ```
-    sudo mpackage update
+    sudo mpackages update
     ```
 2. **"install"**: Installs a specific package listed in Pacman.
     ```
-    sudo mpackage install <package_name>
+    sudo mpackages install <package_name>
     ```
     - **Example:** To install **"Inkscape"**:
         ```
-        sudo mpackage install inkscape
+        sudo mpackages install inkscape
         ```
 3. **"remove"**: Removes a package installed with Pacman.
     ```
-    sudo mpackage remove <package_name>
+    sudo mpackages remove <package_name>
     ```
     - **Example:** To remove **"Inkscape"**:
         ```
-        sudo mpackage remove inkscape
+        sudo mpackages remove inkscape
         ```

-You are now ready to use mpackage for a more streamlined and efficient package management experience on Manjaro!
+You are now ready to use `mpackages` for a more streamlined and efficient package management experience on Manjaro!